Subito-it/SBTUITestTunnel/README.md

         }
     }

-### 🔥 DEBUG pre-processor macro
+### 🔥 Preprocessor macros

-To avoid shipping test code in production each and every file of the framework is surrounded with an #if DEBUG statement. **Therefore you have to wrap the `takeOff` method around the DEBUG pre-processor macro** as shown in the code above or you'll end up getting the following linking error when trying to build your application:
+To use the framework you're required to define `DEBUG=1` or `ENABLE_UITUNNEL=1` in your preprocessor macros build settings.
+This is needed to make sure that test code doesn't end by mistake in production.
+Make sure that these macros should be defined in both your application target and Pods project.

+#### Basic usage

+Nothing particular needs to be done if you'll be running your test code with a build configuration that already defines `DEBUG=1`.
+This is the case of the default debug build configuration which is the one used in most cases when running test.
+Just make sure to **wrap all calls to the framework around `#if DEBUG`s** as shown in the example above or you may end up getting linking errors that might look something like:
 ```
 Undefined symbols for architecture i386:
   "_OBJC_CLASS_$_SBTUITestTunnelServer", referenced from: